thyscall/thyscall/README.md

 Solving real problems with real products
 ---------------

-I saw the need for technical abilities while founding a legaltech startup called Parallel that increased patent drafting efficiency for IP lawyers and firms.
+I saw the need for technical abilities while founding a legaltech startup that increased patent drafting efficiency for IP lawyers and firms.
 My passion for business growth soon grew to a desire to build high-value products.
 My product engineering journey is here.

 * 📈  All things product, startups, AI, security, UX/UI, sports performance, behavioral psych, and more.
 * 🏔️  Utah born, Hoosier raised 🌽